owntracks/booklet/docs/features/beacons.md

 ![Beacon configuration](images/b-waypoint-config-ibeacon.jpg)

-You add the UUID of the beacon to the description, and you can optionally specify the major and/or minor identifier numbers of the beacons as a decimal number ranging from 1 to 65535 if you desire finer control over which beacons OwnTracks will monitor.
+Set the UUID of the beacon, and you can optionally specify the major and/or minor identifier numbers of the beacons as a decimal number ranging from 1 to 65535 if you desire finer control over which beacons OwnTracks will monitor.
 Setting major or minor number to zero (`0`) means no major or minor number is specified.